 Does every project start the same way?

 No. Some projects begin with a consultation and a few page reviews, while others begin with a more direct focus on content or on-page optimization.
-The starting point depends on what the website needs most.
+The starting point depends on what the website needs most and which pages carry the greatest immediate value.

 Do you work on the whole site at once?